-With holiday parks closed, the National Association of Caravan Owners (NACO) is receiving many questions from owners of caravans sited in parks which charge pitch fees.
-It currently advises that owners continue to pay such fees in order to meet their contractual obligations and to help businesses survive through this period.
+As holiday parks across the country closed, the National Association of Caravan Owners (NACO) received many questions from owners of caravans sited in parks which charge pitch fees.
+It advises that owners continue to pay such fees in order to meet their contractual obligations and to help businesses survive through this period.

 Parks and beauty spots

-In line with social distancing rules, people are able to undertake one form of exercise a day, alone or with members of the same household.
-The UK Government has clarified that daily exercise should be taken close to home, avoiding any unnecessary travel and has published guidance on access to green spaces.
+Initially, the Welsh Government’s regulations , allowed people to undertake one form of exercise a day, alone or with members of the same household.
+At that time the UK Government also outlined that daily exercise should be taken close to home, avoiding any unnecessary travel.

-Initially, many popular tourist and beauty spots saw an influx of people travelling to the area for their daily exercise.
+March 2020 saw many popular tourist and beauty spots inundated with people travelling to the area for their daily exercise.
 For instance, Snowdonia National Park said it experienced its “busiest ever visitor day in living memory” on 21 March 2020.